bethbenjamin/WardrRobeApplicationJS/README.txt

-I implemented javascript on this page using x, y, z function. x points here and does this. y points here and does this. z points here and does this.
+I implemented javascript on this page using the following:

-The example is located in this view in this container.
+1.INDEX HOME:  body onload="Greeting()"  It greets the user and allows them to input their name.
+2.INDEX HOME:  id="home" onmouseover="mouseOver()" onmouseout="mouseOut().
+When user mouses over the Welcome message, it changes to light blue and then back to white.
+3.